Biophysical-Engineering-Group/pyFuRNAce/docs/source/gui_examples.rst

 b) Manual input
 _______________

-The second custom motif creation method is by manual text input.
+The second custom motif creation method is by manual text input (``Full text input`` tab).
 It involves writing the motif as text in the text area.

 .. warning::

-    To set the directionality of a strand, you only need to add the ``5`` character at the beginning of the strand.
+    To set the directionality of a strand in ``Full text input``, you only need to add the ``5`` character at the beginning of the strand.
 Do not add a ``3`` character at the end of the strand.

 .. image:: /_static/custom_motif_manual_input1.png
     :alt: Custom motif with manual input